erikonijn/erikonijn.github.io/pages/about.md

 I'm Erik.
 I've done basically everything under the media sun at this point: filmmaking, music, audio, video editing, cinematography, visual design, web development, writing & scriptwriting, etc....

-I'm self taught in many things - I studied film in Denmark + media in Ireland.
+I'm self taught in many things - I studied film in Denmark (at the European Film College) + media in Ireland (at the Dun Laoghaire Institute of Art, Design and Tech).

 I taught myself to produce & mix music and audio during 2021-2023 and have been working as freelance producer & audio engineer.